Charles Higham (publicist): Term in the House of Commons for Islington South

 At the 1918 general election that followed the war, Higham was elected Coalition Conservative MP for Islington South.
 He chose to only serve a single term, standing down at the 1922 general election.

 In 1924–25 he visited America to popularise tea-drinking, also publicising the British Empire Exhibition.
 He was also made a Freeman of the City of London, and in 1930 was presented with the Publicity Cup by the Lord Mayor.

 Publications and personal life

 He was the author of a number of books on advertising including Scientific Distribution (1918), Looking Forward: Mass Education Through Publicity (1920), Advertising and the Man-in-the-street (1929) and Advertising: Its Use and Abuse (1931).

 Higham married five times.
 He died at his home in South Godstone, Surrey, on Christmas Eve, 1938, of pneumonia and cancer of the mouth.
-A son, also Charles Higham, from his fourth marriage (to Josephine Janet Keuchenius Webb), became a biographer and writer and his other daughter, Anna Higham went on to become a teacher.
+A son, also Charles Higham, from his fourth marriage (to Josephine Janet Keuchenius Webb), became a biographer and writer and his daughter, Anna Higham went on to become a teacher.